MicrosoftDocs/customer-insights/ci-docs/engagement-insights/configure-connections.md

    - **AUI Environment ID**:  The audience insights environment ID.
 You can find the ID in audience insights, under **Settings** > **About**.
    - **AUI Instance Folder name**: The folder path to the audience insights instance in the storage account.
 For example, `customerInsights/ci_xxxxxx-xxx-xxxxx`.

-1. Select Next.
+1. Select **Next**.

 1. Customer profile data often contains sensitive customer details such as age, gender, and income.
-Only the environment admins will have access to the customer profile data, unless explicitly granted.
+Only the environment admin who sets up the connection has access to the customer profile report automatically.
+Other members can't see the report unless explicitly granted access.
-   You can add or remove access to this data in the Connections area of the admin center.
+   You can add or remove members who have access to this data in the **Connections** area of the admin center.

-1. As a last step, review the settings before creating the connection.
+1. Review the settings and select **Done** to create the connection.

 > [!NOTE]
 > It may take several hours for the data to become available in engagement insights.
-You can check the status in the Connections area.
+You can check the status in the **Connections** area.

+To see the customer profiles report, go to **Reports** > **Profiles**.
+For more information, see [Customer profile report](profile-reports.md).